 Artistic work abroad has a long tradition – while the nobility used to send out talents in the past, this important promotional function is nowadays fulfilled by public institutions.
 The foreign residency programme of the Austrian Federal Chancellery is one of the longest-standing and most consistent support schemes in this context.
-At present, it can award sixteen temporary studio places located at thirteen destinations at a distance ranging from 160 to 11,000 km.
+At present, it can award twelve temporary studio places located at ten destinations at a distance ranging from 160 to 11,000 km.
 Every year these working and residential spaces are used anew by around 50 artists.

 Austria shares a cultural heritage with some of these destinations, while others are purely foreign.
 Some destinations welcome the artists with co-operation programmes, whereas others need to be discovered by the artists on their own.
 Each stay and each foreign studio tells a story.
 In the diary, AWAY embarks on a quest to capture the local colour of the destinations, the working conditions and experiences of current artists-in-residence.

 It all started in the 1970s.
 Apart from Paris, Rome was one of the first foreign studio destinations to be included in the programme of the Federal Chancellery.
 Since then, many new destinations were added, while others such as Prague, Berlin, Krakow, Chicago and Fujino were abandoned again.
 The selection of cities for setting up and opening foreign studios depends on numerous parameters and variables.
 Artistic, logistic, organisational as well as economic considerations determine the selection of destinations, and these have changed again and again over time, just like the programme itself.